Child Protection Conferences

 The outcome of a complaint will either be that a conference is re-convened under a different Chair, that a review conference is brought forward or that the status quo is confirmed along with a suitable explanation.
 The Leaflets should be made accessible to parents and families.
 See Appeals by Parents / Carers and Children against Child Protection Conference Decisions Procedure.

 Complaints about individual agencies, their performance and provision (or non-provision) of services should be responded to in accordance with the relevant agency's own complaints management process.

 Children's social care is responsible for administering the child protection conference service.

-The Leicester, Leicestershire and Rutland Safeguarding Children Partnership has clear arrangements for the organisation of child protection conferences including:
+The Leicester, and Leicestershire and Rutland Safeguarding Children Partnerships has clear arrangements for the organisation of child protection conferences including:

 All conferences are recorded by a dedicated person whose sole task within the conference is to provide a written record of proceedings in a consistent format.
 Alternatively, an audiotape or digital recording may be used in some circumstances.